Pythium aristosporum: Environment

 Environment plays a key role on whether the disease develops in a plant or not.
 While the host plant and microbe may be present, if the environment is not conducive, then there will not be disease.
-Pythium root dysfunction develops in the roots of creeping bentgrass in the fall, winter, and spring when mean soil temperatures are between 50-70°F. This pathogen reduces the ability of roots to absorb water and nutrients from the soil, which makes the disease much more harmful during times of stress, such as low fertility, low soil oxygen levels, and especially drought.
+Pythium root dysfunction develops in the roots of creeping bentgrass in the fall, winter, and spring when mean soil temperatures are between 50 and 70 °F. This pathogen reduces the ability of roots to absorb water and nutrients from the soil, which makes the disease much more harmful during times of stress, such as low fertility, low soil oxygen levels, and especially drought.
 Because of this, symptoms are most common during warm periods in the summer when soil temperature is within key range.

 Due to the disease impacting the roots so heavily, creeping bentgrass in sand-heavy soils fare even worse as sandy soils have excellent infiltration and percolation.
 Turf in soils that are high in organic matter content fares better (once infected) because of the soils ability to retain nutrients and moisture, which allows the hindered roots to be able to absorb them better than if in a very well drained soil.
 While the soils that retain a higher plant available moisture content allow the plant to survive better once infected with the disease, the best way to prevent it is just the opposite-having soils that allow water to drain well and prevent long periods of pooling.
 Saturated conditions allow zoospores to spread and infect turf root cells, so it is ideal to prevent the ground from being saturated for too long.

 Insects, like billbugs, can also act as vectors by transferring spores or by feeding on roots and creating openings-allowing the oomycete to enter more easily.